-Any bidder for the strength of the business, and must be the said contract by his contract must be known to be weatificatory testimonials to that effect, and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient sureties, each in the penal amount of fifty (so) per cent. of the ESTIMATED amount of the contract.
+Any bidder for this contract must be known to be engaged in and well prepared for the business, and must have satisfactory testimonials to that effect, and the person or persons to whom the contract may be awarded will be required to give security for the performance of the contract by his or their bond, with two sufficient sureties, each in the penal amount of fifty (50) per cent. of the ESTIMATED amount of the contract.

-Each bid or estimate shall contain and state the name as mer. the names of all persons interested with him or them therein; and in other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, Head cletch therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits hereof.
+Each bid or estimate shall contain and state the name and place of residence of each of the persons making the same; the names of all persons interested with him or them therein; and if no other person be so interested, it shall distinctly state that fact; also that it is made without any connection with any other person making an estimate for the same purpose, and is in all respects fair and without collusion or fraud; and that no member of the Common Council, Head of a Department, Chief of a Bureau, Deputy thereof, or Clerk therein, or other officer of the Corporation, is directly or indirectly interested therein, or in the supplies or work to which it relates, or in any portion of the profits thereof.
 The bid or estimate must be verified by the oath, in writing, of the party or parties making the estimate that the several matters stated therein are in all respects true.
-Where more than of the contract of the party or parties making the estimate that the several matters stated therein are in all respects true.
-Where more than of the contract has been also as the contract of the party or parties making the estimate that the several more than the city of New York, with their respective places of business or residence, to the effect that if the contract be awarded to the person making the estimate, they will be consent, in writing, of two householders or freeholders in the City of New York, with their respective places of business or residence, to the effect that if the contract had onl
+Where more than one person is interested, it is requisite that the verifier by all the parties interested.